MONDAY MORNING CHARITY KNITTING

 Start the week off with some good friends and a good deed.
 Each Monday morning, 10am-12pm, a group of generous women gather at the shop to create squares for lap blankets.
 Their blankets are currently being donated to the Alzheimer's Unit at St. Joseph's Hospital in Paterson, NJ.
 All are welcome to join and lap blankets (36"x36") are desperately needed!

 This year I think we should have a colorful Christmas Hat Tree; so go crazy with making any color hat!
-Our 2016 tree had 157 hats and 13 pair of mittens and a whole bunch of happy people to receive them.
+Our 2017 tree was piled high with hats and mittens and a whole bunch of happy people to receive them.
 Thanks to all for your generous contributions to the tree!

 Donate handmade HATS or MITTENS (child or adult) each month.

 For every HAT or PAIR OF MITTENS donated you will be entered into a drawing for a yet-to-be-determined prize (prizes will change each month.)

 The more items you donate, the more chances you'll have to win.

 Items must be SOFT!
 You do not have to use yarn from Close Knit, but please, choose yarn that is nice to wear (and washable.)
 We recommend, Vintage, Vintage Chunky, Comfort, Comfort Chunky, and ultra wool superwash.
 You may embellish any way you like.